KATT/typescript-go-to-definition-through-sub-packages/README.md

 ## Expected Behavior

-Jumping to definition should work through multiple levels of package imports as if the code was written in a single file.
+Go to definition should work through multiple levels of package imports as if the code was written in a single file.

 ## Current Behavior